Mayank11227/LoveMatch-Calculator./README.md

 1. User enters two names.
 2. The application processes the names.
 3. A compatibility percentage is generated.
-4. The result is displayed instantly on the screen.
+4. The result  displayed instantly on the screen.